carvel-dev/carvel/site/content/kapp-controller/docs/develop/app-command.md

 ---

 ## Overview
-The app commands let users observe and interacrt with Apps conveniently.
+The app commands let users observe and interact with Apps conveniently.

 ## Listing apps
 The `kctrl app list` command can be used to list apps.